RAMIREDDYSOMULA/maven21/README.md

 Contributing
 ------------

+If you are interested in the development of Maven please consult the documentation first and afterwards you are welcome to join the developers mailing list to ask question or discus new ideas / features / bugs etc.

+Some of the ideas are documented in the [Maven Wiki][maven-wiki] which might be intersting to read and for further discussion.

 We accept Pull Requests via GitHub.
 The [developer mailing list][dev-ml-list] is the main channel of communication for contributors.